-Prof Michael Kerr, Professor of Conflict Studies and Director of the Middle East & Mediterranean Studies programme and the Centre for the Study of Divided Societies at King's College London.
+Professor Michael Kerr, Professor of Conflict Studies and Director of the Middle East & Mediterranean Studies programme and the Centre for the Study of Divided Societies at King's College London.
 His research interests concern power-sharing and third party intervention in deeply divided societies, civil war, and peace processes.
-He has written extensively about Lebanon and Northern Ireland.
+He has written extensively on Lebanon and Northern Ireland.

 In the Chair: Professor Rosemary Hollis, Director of the Olive Tree Programme and Professor of Middle East Policy Studies.

 ALL welcome.
 To register, no charge, please contact: email@example.com www.city.ac.uk/olivetree